shivaparashar78/Hackerrank-Automation/README.md

 a script to add multiple moderator in multiple contests using automation.

-I had used pupeteer (npm library) for web automation.
+I had used pupeteer  library for web automation.